baskaransri/baskaransri.github.io/posts/2020-04-29-rl-in-haskell-dynamic-programming.markdown

 ```
 Here, `map` applies a function to every element in the list.
 In this case, the function attaches the probability `1/len` to each of the elements of the list.
 We need `fromIntegral` because Haskell doesn't automatically convert between number types, and refuses to divide `Int`s to give a `Double`.

-We want to be able to do this with `Dist` - to be able to easily apply a function to each of the elements.
-A thing which can do this is called a `Functor` in Haskell:
+We want to be able to to easily apply a function to each of the elements with `Dist`.
+A thing which can do this is called a `Functor` in Haskell, so let's make `Dist` a `Functor`:
 ```haskell
 instance Functor (Dist) where
   fmap f (Dist ls) = Dist $ map g ls where g (a,d) = (f a, d)